-German company Bad Elf offers for sale since 28 October, on Amazon and eBay, the first external GPS approved by Apple.
-The Bad Elf GPS is adapted for the Apple devices dock connector, which have no built-in GPS, to provide all navigation applications, marine or terrestrial, mobile position.
+German company Bad Elf offered for sale since 28 October, on Amazon and on eBay, the first external GPS approved by Apple.
+The Bad Elf GPS is adapted for the Apple devices dock connector, which have no built-in GPS, to provide all navigation applications, sea or land, mobile position.

 The Bad Elf is featured with GPS chipset 66 -Channels MT3329 from MediaTek.
-This Assisted GPS is a high sensitivity (-165dBm), with an update rate up to 10Hz, and a TTFF (¹) under 35 seconds.
+This Assisted GPS is a high sensitivity (-165Dbm), with an update rate up to 10Hz, and a TTFF (¹) less than 35 seconds.
 It is SBAS compatible (WAAS/EGNOS/MSAS) (²).
-Selected by Garmin GPSMAP series to equip its 60, He is considered one of the best current GPS chipsets for mobile device.
+Chosen by Garmin to equip its serial GPSMAP 60, it is considered one of the best current GPS chipsets for mobile device.

-Very compact, The Bad Elf GPS features a Micro-USB connector for charging and syncing the device with the GPS in use.
+Very compact, The Bad Elf GPS has a Micro-USB connector allowing the device to be charged and synchronized with the GPS in use.
 6ft cable is provided for this purpose.
-Its small size low-profile makes it compatible with the majority of protective cases, since the dock connector is accessible.
+Its small size low-profile makes it compatible with the majority of protective cases, as soon as the Dock connector is accessible.

-In addition, Bad Elf has a free application from the AppStore for the update of A-GPS satellite data and possibly the firmware of their accessory.
+In addition, Bad Elf has put a free application on the AppStore allowing the update of A-GPS satellite data and possibly the firmware of their accessory.

-For about 80 EUR, including delivery, from eBay, no doubt that this accessory will meet a big hit with all the Apple mobile owners who had not opted for a model equipped with built-in GPS , and are hesitant to re-invest in a new model.
-That which fills a real need.
+For approximately 80 euros, Shipping included, from eBay, no doubt that this accessory will meet a big hit with all the Apple mobile owners who had not opted for a model equipped with built-in GPS , and who are reluctant to re-invest in a new model.
+This fills a real need.

 —

-(¹) Time to first fix = time to first acquire the position.
+(¹) Time to first fix = time to first fix position.

 (²) See Glossary.